-We may also disclose your name and membership details and other personal information to the following parties:
+We may also disclose your name, membership details and other personal information to the following parties:

-i.
-Medicare, Department of Veterans’ Affairs (DVA), National Disability Insurance Agency (NDIA), and private health funds for funding and related purposes.
+- Medicare, Department of Veterans’ Affairs (DVA), National Disability Insurance Agency (NDIA) and private health funds for funding and related purposes.

-v.
-If you have given permission by opting in to receive advertising and marketing material, we will disclose your email address or physical address to a third party who may contact you for advertising or marketing purposes.
+- If you have opted in to receive advertising and marketing material, we will disclose your email address or physical address to relevant third parties who may contact you for advertising or marketing purposes.

-We may publish on our website the name and membership status of any member who has had an adverse finding made against them under the DAA’s By-Law Complaints and Disciplinary Procedures.
+We may publish on our website the name and membership status of any member who has had an adverse finding made against them under DA’s By-Law Complaints and Disciplinary Procedures.
 We may also publish details of any sanctions imposed on a member under those procedures.
-DAA maintains and publishes details of any person who has been suspended by or expelled from DAA.
+DA maintains and publishes details of any person who has been suspended by or expelled from DA.

-DAA collects and uses some web based information to analyse trends, administer the site, track user movement, and to gather broad demographic information for reporting and sponsorship purposes.
+DA collects and uses web-based information to analyse trends, administer our website, track user movement and to gather broad demographic information for reporting and sponsorship purposes.

-From time to time, we may use this information to better design our website and to share with select advertising partners, sponsors, and/or affiliates however IP addresses are not linked to personal information.
-For example, we may tell an advertiser that (x) number of individuals visited a certain area on our website, or that (y) number of men and (z) number of women filled out our registration form, but we will not disclose to these partners, sponsors and/or affiliates anything that could be used to personally identify those individuals.
+Occasionally we may use this information to share with advertising partners, sponsors and/or affiliates.
+For example, we may tell an advertiser that (x) number of individuals visited a certain area on our website, or that (y) number of men and (z) number of women completed our registration form.
+However, we will not disclose to these partners, sponsors and/or affiliates anything that could be used to personally identify those individuals.

-You may “opt-in/out” for receiving newsletters, promotional offers and other information from our partners and affiliates.
-To unsubscribe from external advertising and marketing material and DAA driven SMS messaging go to the ‘Update your details’ section of the Website and edit your personal profile.
-As DAA is required by law to be able to communicate with its members, it is not possible to opt out of weekly emails and newsletter subscriptions to ensure members do not miss important information that will need to be communicated from time to time.
+You may ’opt in to/out of‘ receiving newsletters, promotional offers and other information from our partners and affiliates.
+To unsubscribe from external advertising, marketing materials and DA-driven SMS messaging, go to the ‘update your details’ section of the website and edit your personal profile.
+As DA is required by law to be able to communicate with its members, it’s not possible for current members to opt out of weekly emails and newsletter subscriptions.
+This is to ensure members don’t miss important information that needs to be communicated on occasion.

-DAA reserves the right to amend this policy at any time.
-DAA will contact registered users by e-mail, and shall also post a notice of changes on its web site, when and if the terms of this policy are amended.
+DA reserves the right to amend this policy at any time.
+DA will contact registered users by email and shall also post a notice of changes on our website, when and if the terms of this policy are amended.

 Adding your details to accessible website lists

-The DAA website supports lists which are accessible either to the public (Find and APD, Locum Lists) or other members (Find a Mentor).
-Inclusion in these lists is entirely voluntary and the member is responsible for ensuring details are current and correct.
+The DA website supports lists which are accessible either to the public (for example, Find an APD) or other members (for example, Find a Mentor).
+Inclusion in these lists is voluntary and members are responsible for ensuring their details are current and correct.

-You may contact DAA directly by e-mailing the Services Manager should you have any questions regarding this policy or wish to register any concerns you may have including potential breaches of your Personal information.
+Contact us at firstname.lastname@example.org should you have any questions regarding this policy or wish to register any concerns, including potential breaches of your Personal Information.